-The maximum tuition and fees deduction in 2007 is \$4,000, \$2,000, or \$0, depending on the amount of your modified adjusted gross income (MAGI).
-See Effect of the Amount of Your Income on the Amount of Your Deduction, on the next page.
+The maximum tuition and fees deduction in 2010 is \$4,000, \$2,000, or \$0, depending on the amount of your MAGI.
+See Effect of the Amount of Your Income on the Amount of Your Deduction, below.

-Form 1098-T. To help you figure your tuition and fees deduction, you should receive Form 1098-T. Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by January 31, 2008.
+Form 1098-T. To help you figure your tuition and fees deduction, you should receive Form 1098-T (see chapter 3 for an example).
+Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by January 31, 2011.
 An institution may choose to report either payments received (box 1), or amounts billed (box 2), for qualified education expenses.
-However, the amount in boxes 1 and 2 of Form 1098-T may be different than what you actually paid.
-When figuring the deduction, use only the amounts you paid in 2007 for qualified education expenses.
+However, the amount in boxes 1 and 2 of Form 1098-T might be different than what you actually paid.
+When figuring the deduction, use only the amounts you paid in 2010 for qualified education expenses.